Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 * What do they have to lose by not acting?
 * What's at stake if they go with another provider?

 ***benefits***
 * What are the benefits of working with you?
-* What are all the features of your product? (turn to benefits... the hexagonal pencil won't roll)
+* What are all the features of your product?
+* Do you take any special measures?
+* What does the process/quality control look like?
+* Why do you do it this way?
+* What options does the product come in?

 ***empathy***
 * Do you relate to their struggles in any way?